Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 In the reception, there was also a range of everyday essentials to buy.
 A few snacks, a DVD library to borrow from (DVD players in each cabin, charges apply to borrow) and lots of information about the local area.

 The reception team were friendly and wanted to know how our stay was.
-The check out process was quick and easy as we’d already paid online – we just needed to hand the key back.
-We didn’t really come into contact with anyone else in the park, so is difficult for us to comment on the overall service.
+The check out process was quick and easy as we’d already paid online.
+We just needed to hand the key back.
+We didn’t really come into contact with anyone else in the park, so difficult for us to comment on the overall service.
 The cute bag of lollies to take away was a thoughtful touch before we hit the road again.

 Out of 10, we would score this park a 7/10.
-It is looking a little tired, but a new, shiny, modern campground would probably look out of place in such a pretty, historical village.
+It looks a little tired.
+But a new, shiny, modern campground would probably look out of place in such a pretty, historic village.
 There are a number of caravan parks in Port Fairy, all with varying standards and appeal.

 This Port Fairy Caravan Park park has excellent reviews, especially from those travelling with kids.
-It is also popular for couples travelling so it really is a park that suits many needs.
+It is also popular for couples travelling, so it is a park that suits many needs.
 Although, not having unpowered sites and a no pet policy will naturally deter a few travellers from staying here.

-Just be careful of minimum stays during peak periods as these could alter your travelling plans if you wanted to stay and double-check any additional costs that you may incur.
+Just be careful of minimum stays during peak periods.
+If you want to stay, these could alter your travelling plans, and double-check any additional costs you may incur.

 We would recommend this park to anyone travelling through, especially whilst on their Great Ocean Road adventure!
 It’s good value for money, with a range of suitable accommodation for all budgets and an excellent location for exploring Port Fairy.

 Stayed here before?
 Have you previously visited the beautiful Port Fairy?
 Lets us know in the comments below!